• Skip to primary navigation

 • Add them together (gently, don't stir too much or they will end up gummy),

-• Add to a greased mini muffin tin and cook for about 15 minutes, or until a toothpick comes out clean when inserted,
+• Add to a greased mini muffin tin or a silicone muffin tin and bake for about 15 minutes, or until a toothpick comes out clean when inserted,

 • Remove from the oven and allow to cool